ekomoku/ekom-pbl/Project 11.md

 ~~~

-Then on VS code, click 'Open a Remote Window' on the lower left corner of the window. select 'connect to a host'.
+Then on VS code, click 'Open a Remote Window' on the lower left corner of the window. select 'connect current window to a host'.
 At this point, you should see your host listed.
 Select and connect to it.

 ==============================